Pelé: Accolades

+In 1999, the International Olympic Committee elected him the Athlete of the Century and Time magazine named Pelé one of the 100 Most Important People of the 20th Century.
 In 2000, the International Federation of Football History & Statistics (IFFHS) voted Pelé the World Player of the Century.
-In 1999, the International Olympic Committee elected him the Athlete of the Century and Time magazine named Pelé one of the 100 Most Important People of the 20th Century.
 During his playing days, Pelé was for a period the highest-paid athlete in the world.
 Pelé's "electrifying play and penchant for spectacular goals" made him a star around the world.
 To take full advantage of his popularity, his teams toured internationally.
 During his career, he became known as "The Black Pearl" (A Pérola Negra), "The King of Football" (O Rei do Futebol), "The King Pelé" (O Rei Pelé) or simply "The King" (O Rei).
 In 2014, the city of Santos inaugurated the Pelé museum – Museu Pelé – which displays a 2,400 piece collection of Pelé memorabilia.
 Approximately $22 million was invested in the construction of the museum, housed in a 19th-century mansion.

 In January 2014, Pelé was awarded the first ever FIFA Ballon d'Or Prix d'Honneur as an acknowledgment from the world governing body of the sport for his contribution to world football.
-After changing the rules in 1995, France Football did an extensive analysis in 2015 of the players who would have won the award if it was open for them since 1956—the year the Ballon d'Or award started.
+After changing the rules in 1995, France Football did an extensive analysis in 2015 of the players who would have won the award if it had been open for them beginning in 1956: the year the Ballon d'Or award started.
 Their study revealed that Pelé would have received the award a record seven times (Ballon d'or: Le nouveau palmarès).
 The original recipients, however, remain unchanged.
 In 2020, Pelé was named in the Ballon d'Or Dream Team, a greatest all-time XI.

 According to the RSSSF, Pelé was one of the most successful goal-scorers in the world, scoring 538 league goals, a total of 775 in 840 official games and a tally of 1,301 goals in 1,390 appearances during his professional senior career, which included friendlies and tour games.
 He is ranked among the leading scorers in football history in both official and total matches.
 After his retirement in 1977 he played eight exhibition games and scored three goals.